-In this paper we propose a framework that meets these challanges and enables a programmer to develop advanced applications for service robots.
+Consequently a framework for distributed robot applications must abstract from dedicated hardware and networking.
+The objective of such a middleware must be to shorten the time to install and develop complex distributed applications.
+In [1] and [2] we presented such a framework referred to as Roblet®-Framework and introduced Roblet®-Technology as a solution to the problems that one has to deal with when distributed systems are applied in robotics.
 A main feature of the framework is the ability to integrate existing solutions to specific robotic problems.
 We will show that it is possible to encapsulate libraries for motion control for manipulators as well as for mobile robots.
-A variety of hardware devices connected to the service robot will be integrated into the architecture.
-A layer of abstraction will generalize the access to these devices.
-Thus, developed applications can be transferred to other robotic systems without changes.
+A variety of hardware devices which are present on modern service robots can be integrated into the architecture.
+A layer of abstraction generalizes the access to these devices.
+Thus, existing applications can be transferred to other robotic systems without changes.